 Periodontal disease correlates with many risk factors aside, including poor brushing and flossing habits.
 Systemic diseases, as well as conditions like diabetes and AIDS, may increase your risk of developing gingivitis or periodontitis.
 Other potential contributing factors include stress, genetics, crowded teeth, faulty dental restorations, and the use of certain medications that may cause dry mouth.
 The Centers for Disease Control reports that women are also at an increased risk for periodontal disease during periods of hormonal change, like menopause or pregnancy.

 Do I have periodontal disease?

-You may have gingivitis or periodontitis if you are experiencing any of the symptoms listed above.
-However, the only way of knowing for sure whether you have periodontal disease is via your professional Ahwatukee dentist.
-Keep in mind that you may have periodontal disease and be asymptomatic; so be sure to visit your dentist for a thorough exam and cleaning at least twice per year.
+Any of the previously described symptoms could indicate you have gingivitis or periodontitis.
+However, the only way to be certain about whether you have periodontal disease is with a professional evaluation by your dentist.
+Be aware that periodontal disease can be asymptomatic, so it’s important to visit your dentist for a thorough exam and cleaning at least two times each year.